LTL vs Parcel Hundredweight – Which Service is Right for You

 Email

-Less-than-truckload shipping and parcel hundredweight services both have their advantages.
+Less-than-truckload (LTL) shipping and parcel hundredweight services both have their advantages.
 This article looks at the differences between these two services to help you decide which method to choose and when.

 But First, What are Parcel Hundredweight® and Multiweight® Programs?